Education Research Current Organisation and Cooperation NL

 Each semester module consists of approximately 18 lecture days.
 During 18 weeks (5 months) lectures will take place in between 15:30 and 20:00 on Thursday (including halfway a dinner).

-The study load is about 225 hours per semester module: 18 weeks with 4-hour lectures per week and approximately 8 hours of self-study per week.
+The study effort is about 225 hours per semester module: 18 weeks with 4-hour lectures per week and approx. 8 hours of self-study per week.

 In order to make the study process for students manageable and feasible, each semester module itself is split in 3 – 4 submodules.
-This gives a clear overview and organization of the semester module.
-At the end of each submodule your acquired knowledge and insights will be tested by an exam and/or case exam.
-The organization of the semester module allows for sufficient preparation time for assignments and exams.
+This provides a clear overview and organization of the semester module.
+At the end of each submodule your acquired knowledge and insights are assessed by a written test/case study report with presentation.
+The schedule of the semester module allows for sufficient preparation time for assignments and tests.

 For RT registration all 3 semester modules need to be successfully completed.
-In addition two paper assignments need to be completed in the second and third semester module.
-Topics for these papers can be chosen by interest and match with the curriculum.
+In addition, two paper assignments need to be completed in the second and third semester module.
+The topics for these papers can be chosen by interest and match with the curriculum.
 Acquired knowledge can be applied directly to your organization.

 Masters level